 Upper east side: DESIGN WORKSHOPS & CHEEsE

-There’s a pretty solid chance you’ve been to The Met before.
+If you’ve spent more than a week in NYC, there’s a pretty solid chance you’ve been to The Met before.
 But you may not have made it to the Cooper Hewitt Design Museum yet.
 It’s located in the old Andrew Carnegie Mansion right by Central Park, which means it’s more beautiful and historic than 75% of the buildings you probably see on your normal commute.

 Cooper Hewitt runs Saturday design programs that are all completely free and family-friendly.
 Draw your own light fixture or make a miniature 3D landscape, and remember why you didn’t go into design (or why you did).
 There’s also an exhibit called “The Immersion Room” which allows you to project different famous designs onto the walls and ceilings, and draw on top of them like you did in your parents’ basement when you were 7.